What to do in Paris this week? (March 2–8, 2026)

 More info

-Revealed in Comedy Class by Éric and Ramzy, Adel Fugazi confirms all the good things we thought about him with a show that’s as spontaneous as it is effective.
-With well-timed punchlines, improvisation with the audience, and self-deprecation, the comedian delivers jokes with an infectious energy.
-The pace is lively, leaving you with cheeks sore from laughing too much.
-A generous stand-up that proves he truly deserved his spot on the show.
-Perfect for a fun night out during the week!
+Revealed in Comedy Class by Éric and Ramzy, Adel Fugazi confirms all the good things we thought about him with a show that's as spontaneous as it is effective.
+Between well-timed punchlines, improv with the audience, and self-deprecation, the comedian delivers jokes with infectious energy.
+The pace is lively, ensuring that you'll leave the evening with sore cheeks from laughing too hard.
+It's a generous stand-up routine that proves he truly deserved his place on the show.
+Perfect for a light night out during the week!

 Voir cette publication sur Instagram